Huber-group-EMBL/CSAMA_website/content/registration.md

 The course fees include participation in the lectures, the computer tutorials and all other course events: coffee breaks, buffet lunch (Monday to Friday), Wednesday’s social programme and dinner, course material.

 Places are awarded on a first-come, first-served basis.
 In previous years the course was sold out.
-We aim to finalize registration by 14 June 2019.
+We aim to finalize registration by 19 May 2022.

 In order to register, each participant needs to fill in the form below and complete the payment.
 Please include your contact email and name.
-Cumulative payments can be placed in case of more than one participant belonging to the same category.

 ### Before paying:

-If you are unsure about which category you belong to, if you need to pay by money transfer, if you need an invoice for your institution, or for any other need, please contact us at simone.bell(at)embl.de
+If you are unsure about which category you belong to, if you need to pay by money transfer, if you have special requirements for you invoice, or for any other reason, please contact us at simone.bell(at)embl.de.

 ### Cancellation and Refund policy: